 And remember, we will be there for you the whole time, if you want any specific photos please let us know and one of our team members will help you out for sure.
 Also if there are any specific details of guests that you would like us to pay more attention to, this can be a family member, a close friend, an accessory, or anything that you might think is special during the day just let us know.

-So…we hope this helps you a bit with all the nerves and excitement, we are very excited to be with you and start capturing your story.
+So…we hope this helps you a bit with all the nerves and excitement, we are very excited to be with you and capture this beautiful chapter of your love story.

 If you have any questions or need some advice, send us an email or text us, WE’LL BE HERE FOR YOU!